by Noémie Globus

 The GMF has a lensing effect and some directions would be better connected to Earth than others.
 To probe this further, we introduce a new term called "rigidity": the deflection of a cosmic ray in a magnetic field depends on the ratio of the particle's energy, E, to the particle's charge, Z. For illustration, Figure 4 shows cosmic ray trajectories for a rigidity value (E/Z) of about 3 EV, coming from the Galactic center direction and from the anticenter direction (i.e., opposite the center towards the edge of the Galaxy), respectively.

 The dipole anisotropy: a signature of the local large scale structure?

 Now we must probe how the observed UHECR dipole anisotropy is set by the size of the UHECR-observable Universe.
 The cosmic ray horizon, which is the largest distance that the UHECRs can propagate at a given energy, depends on their diffusion coefficient in the IGMF and on their mean free path in the photon backgrounds.
 The more intense the magnetic field, the less cosmic rays can diffuse out to far distances.
-We calculate the UHECR horizon assuming a purely turbulent IGMF, with an "rms" (root mean square, i.e. something like the average) value (intensity) between 0.01 and 10 nanoGauss (nG, or 10^-9 G).
+We calculate the UHECR horizon assuming a purely turbulent IGMF, with a root mean square value (intensity) between 0.01 and 10 nanoGauss (nG, or 10^-9 G).
 Different magnetic field strengths probe different cosmic-ray magnetic horizons, as seen in the left panel of Figure 5.

 A 3D view of the density field of the local universe we used in our calculations is shown by the right panel of Figure 5.